-A number of measurements were made under different sliding conditions.
-Tubular specimens were used with typical dimensions of 22 mm length and radius r of 24 mm, and thin walls (1 mm) (see Fig.1).
-The experimental apparatus [7] was instrumented so that the interface coefficient of friction was measured indirectly.
-The stationary cylindrical specimen was placed in a fixture, which in turn rested on a Kistler piezoelectric transducer which measured directly the normal force exerted by the rotating specimen on the stationary specimen, and indirectly the horizontal friction force acting on the specimen.
-The vertical force applied on the specimen was transferred to the force measuring plate by means of a thrust bearing.
+Typical friction experiments involve pin and disk apparatus or some other mechanism where a pin slides over a given point on a surface intermittently.
+In the current study, a number of measurements were made under different sliding conditions.
+Tubular specimens were used with typical dimensions of 22 mm length and radius r of 24 mm and thin walls (1 mm) (see Figure 1).
+The experimental apparatus (Vairis, 1997a) was instrumented so that the interface coefficient of friction was measured indirectly.
+The stationary cylindrical specimen was placed in a fixture, which in turn rested on a Kistler piezoelectric transducer which measured directly the normal force exerted by the rotating specimen on the stationary specimen and indirectly the horizontal friction force acting on the specimen.
 The stationary specimen holder was free to rotate, resting on a thrust bearing that was firmly attached to the force transducer.
 As the bottom stationary specimen came in contact with the rotating specimen at the top, it would try to rotate as well only to be stopped by the pin.
 The horizontal reaction force L, which was produced by the friction force on the rotating interface, was transmitted to the plate via a lever.
-Physically, the normal load N applied, the force L produced by the friction force and the friction coefficient $\mu$ can be related by where d is the distance of the pin attached to the load cell plate from the centre of rotation, transmitting the friction force experienced by the stationary specimen, and r the radius of the cylindrical specimen.
+Physically, the normal load N applied, the force Lproduced by the friction force and the friction coefficient μ can be related by where d is the distance of the pin attached to the load cell plate from the centre of rotation, transmitting the friction force experienced by the stationary specimen and r the radius of the cylindrical specimen.
+Alternatively, the coefficient of friction can be related to the stress conditions at the rubbing interface, with where τ is the shear stress at the rubbing interface and s is the normal stress at the rubbing interface.

-$$\mu = \frac{Ld/r}{N} \tag{3}$$
+$$\mu = \frac{\mathrm{Ld/r}}{\mathrm{N}} \tag{3}$$